jshreyans/frontend-101/README.md

     - A7 : The X Factor
         - iPhoneX Home Screen made using circular gradient backgrounds in CSS
 2. Set B
+    - B1 : Drums
+        - A simple Launchpad implementation using `keydown` and `keyup` events
     - B2 : Clock
         - A typical clock made with JS
     - B3 : Multiple Select